modular-network/zabo-nyc-demo/README.md

 # Zabo NYC Demo

-We are working to have this repo ready to clone by tonight.
-Check back soon!
+We will be using this project to develop an app connecting to crypto wallets using Zabo, for the July 15 NYC Blockchain Dev meetup.
+To prepare in advance, clone this repo to your machine.
+See you there!